pglet/website/docs/tutorials/python.md

         self.view.update()
 ```

-Then, we pass a reference to `TodoApp` into Task constructor and call `TodoApp.delete_task()` in "Delete" button event handler:
+Then, we passed a reference to `TodoApp` into Task constructor and called `TodoApp.delete_task()` in "Delete" button event handler:

 ```python {2-3,11,16-17,24}
 class Task():